Dave Ciccoricco returns to Michael Joyce's 1997 novel so as to avoid bringing hypertext criticism to a premature closure.

 Twilight: his ghost underscores the ominous reason for Magda's return to Hugh.

-There were, of course, more mundane motivations for Gould’s return to the
+There were, of course, more mundane motivations for Gould's

 Twilight: "All the music that has ever been can now become a background against which the impulse to make listener-supplied connections is the new foreground" Glenn Gould

 If Joyce identifies himself implicitly with Gould as an artist,

 then he extends this identification explicitly to the characters in

 his fiction.
 Indeed, more than ghosts in passing, both Gould and

 Goldberg enter the lives of Joyce's characters as mythical

 personae.
 For example, Hugh's son Obie shows signs of early musical

 genius: "We return home last night to find that Obie has composed a